-The class representatives allege the necessary: they have been injured (such injury may be indirect), the injuries are ongoing and traceable to the defendants' conduct, and are redressable by the relief sought.
+The class representatives allege injury to themselves (such injury may be indirect), the injuries are ongoing and traceable to the defendants' conduct, and are redressable by the relief sought.
 Vil.
 Arlington Hts., 429 U.S. at 261.
+(Compl. ¶ 89-99, 101-02, 109-112, 123, 210-28, 253-61, 268-74, 275-76, 278-80, 282-86).
 Title IX cases do not require that a person actually take a program to have standing.
-It is the continuing absence of the opportunity for an equivalent educational experience or ill will, dissimilar treatment that is the injury.
-The Title IX injuries are denial of access at Columbia to a Men's Studies program and the ill will, disparate treatment that males receive at Columbia, in and outside the Women's Studies program.
-These injuries stem from the State's education policies that promulgate, approve, and finance Women's Studies programs but not Men's Studies, and Columbia providing Women's Studies but no Men's Studies.
+It is the continuing absence of the opportunity for an equivalent educational experience-the benefit, or the ill will and dissimilar treatment that is the injury.
+Ridgefield Women's Pol.
+Caucus v.
+Fossi, 458 F.Supp.
+117, 120 n.
+3 (D.Conn.
+1978).
+The Title IX injuries are (1) denial of access at Columbia to a Men's Studies program and (2) the ill will, disparate treatment that males receive at Columbia in and outside the Women's Studies program.
+These injuries stem from the State's education policies that promulgate, approve, and finance Women's Studies programs but not Men's Studies, and Columbia's providing of Women's Studies but no Men's Studies.
 Such conduct grants females a real competitive advantage that can be redressed by the implementation of a State policy and Columbia program for Men's Studies or the elimination of Women's Studies.
 See Mass. v.
 E.P.A., 127 S.Ct.
 1438, 1458 (2007)(some measure of relief suffices for redressability).

 The class representatives allege their prior and continuing intent to enroll in Men's Studies at Columbia: Mr. Den Hollander as an alumnus and Mr. Nosal as first a student and now an alumnus.
 (Compl. ¶ 254).
-The class representatives are affected in a personal and individual way because the lack of Men's Studies has and continues to deny them equivalent benefits and opportunities from a masculine perspective without the demeaning and infringing of speech that Women's Studies provides with its Feminist perspective.
+The class representatives are affected in a personal and individual way because the lack of Men's Studies has and continues to deny them equivalent benefits and opportunities from a masculine perspective.
 See McCormick ex rel.
 McCormick v.
 School Dist. of Mamaroneck, 370 F.3d 275, 284-85 (2d Cir.
 2004)(standing for injunction when girls who intended to play soccer in the Fall were denied the opportunity because school did not field a girls' soccer team in the Fall).

-Columbia asserts Men's Studies is not defined; therefore, there is no injury that results from Columbia not providing Men's Studies.
+Columbia asserts there is no scholarly discipline of Men's Studies, so the lack of that relief means there is no injury.
 (Col. Memo. p.
 9).
-The Complaint at ¶¶ 229-52 provides some examples of what a Men's Studies program means, and the Complaint at ¶¶ 172 some of the benefits now lacking.
-As for other programs at Columbia providing male sensitive views, there are none.3 Forty years ago, this would have been a better argument for Columbia, but as the Complaint alleges at ¶¶ 36, 71-73, 176, 266, the Feminism of Women's Studies has infiltrated throughout the University as well as society to create an established orthodoxy.
+Once upon a time in the Deep South, there were no places for blacks to vote, but that didn't mean no injury to their rights.
+Further, the Complaint ¶¶ 229-52 provides examples of what a Men's Studies program means, and the Complaint ¶¶ 172 shows benefits now lacking.
+As for other programs at Columbia providing male sensitive views, there are none11, only ones with a Feminist view.
+(Compl ¶¶ 262-65).